 Purchase the Right Bike

 There are all different styles and sizes of motorcycles on the market.
 When shopping for a bike, you want to make sure you get the one that is right for you.
-Make sure to research and study up on the different types of bikes and engines that are available.
+Make sure to research and study the different types of bikes and engines that are available.
 You don’t want to purchase a motorcycle that is too powerful to handle, especially if you are a new rider.
 Keep in mind that you can always trade up to a bigger model once you have some riding experience under your belt.

 Take a Motorcycle Safety Course